 People-Centered Foreign Policy

 Foreign Policy in D.C. too often means costly and misguided wars, selling billions of dollars worth in weapons to other nations, and disrupting other nations’ democracies.
 Interjecting ourselves into the business of other governments, especially those that pose no danger to our citizens, has led to war, mass displacement, corruption, and general misery for millions of often poor and already under-served peoples.
-As a nation of wealth and caring, we must end the cycle of forever wars.
+As a nation of wealth and caring, we must end the cycle of forever wars and stop supporting autocratic, apartheid regimes.
 To do this, we must: